AIMS AND SCOPE

 screening and are considered

-for publication will undergo a rigorous peer review process, on an anonymous basis,
+for publication will undergo a rigorous double blind peer review process, with

-We will do our best to advise potential contributors of our decision (inclusive
+We will do our best to advise potential contributors of our preliminary

-electronically to the General Editor Marie-Luise Kohlke at
+electronically as a Word Document attachment to the NVS General Editor, Marie-Luise Kohlke, at

 neovictorianstudies@swansea.ac.uk.

-access and participation and make best possible use of the internet as a global
+access, participation, and dissemination and make best possible use of the internet as a global

 publishing medium.
-We aim to publish 2-3 issues a year, including special issues
+We aim to publish 1-2 issues a year, including special

 Neo-Victorian Studies is based at and supported by Swansea University,